facebookexperimental/Recoil/docs/docs/guides/atom-effects.md

 Below we will use `AsyncLocalStorage` or `localForage` as an example of an asynchronous store.

+localForage is a wrapper library that smoothes the rough landscape of browser databases.

 ### Initialize with `Promise`

 By synchronously calling `setSelf()` with a `Promise`, you'll be able to wrap the components inside of the `<RecoilRoot/>` with a `<Suspense/>` component to show a fallback while waiting for `Recoil` to load the persisted values.  `<Suspense>` will show a fallback until the `Promise` provided to `setSelf()` resolves.
 If the atom is set to a value before the `Promise` resolves then the initialized value will be ignored.